hereon-GEMS/Cont2SAS/docu/general/workflow.md

 The workflow of `Cont2SAS` can be divided into four steps:

-1. mesh generation
+1. Mesh generation,
-2. SLD assignment
+2. SLD assignment,
-3. SAS pattern calculation
+3. SAS pattern calculation,
-4. effective cross-section calculation
+4. Effective cross-section calculation.

 ## Mesh generation

-The mesh generation step creates a mesh, which includes the coordinates of nodes, cell center, the connectivity matrix, and the element type (defines interpolation function).
+The mesh generation step creates a mesh, which includes the coordinates of nodes and cell center, the connectivity matrix, and the element type (defines interpolation function).

 Relevant files:
 1. Input xml: struct.xml